phansol/gremlin/README.md

 7	1215465	22	75212	5to3	TRA	sample_id_2
 11	4373522	11	4588301	5to5	INV	sample_id_3
 ```
-Second, annotate the PoN using the following command.
+#### Second, annotate the PoN using the following command.
+Then, perform additional filtering using the PoN column.
 ```
 Usage: Rscript 5_postprocessing/optional_cohort_specific_pon_annotation.R [OUTPUT] [PON] [COHORT_ID]